-The ABAS Series 8 is a brand new over and under shotgun, the first to be produced by A.A.Brown & Sons in their 81 year history.
-A pair of 16 bores are currently in production for a client and very early photographs of their manufacture can be seen here.
+The ABAS Series 8 is a brand new over and under shotgun, the first to be produced by A.A.Brown & Sons in their 84 year history.
+The first guns completed are the 16 bore pair seen here and on this page you can find out everything there is to know about their development.

-Great care and a lot of time is being spent ensuring the guns have the look and feel of our very best side by sides, but the newly found challenge of creating fresh shapes only seen on over and under guns is allowing us to evolve our style.
+Great care and a lot of time was spent ensuring the guns have the look and feel of our very best side by sides, but the newly found challenge of creating fresh shapes only seen on over and under guns has allowed us to evolve our style.

-Designed in house in conjunction with actioner Richard Barnes, Richard took the Ian Clarke machining’s to set about creating the first Brown OU shape.
+Designed in house and in conjunction with actioner Richard Barnes, Richard took the Ian Clarke machinings to set about creating the first Brown OU shape.
 Mike Birch made the barrels from Chris Kaye tubes while Mark Wallin finalised the locks.

 All the parts then came home to the factory to have the final hanging of the triggers, shaping of the trigger guard and fitting of the fore end catch before heading out again to Stephen & Son to be stocked by Stephane Dupille and Vincent Lafont.
 This picture was taken just after returning from them.